C191068/Ali_Khtami_Solidity12/README.md

       //here below the funders array is now equal to brand new address array with zero object to start with
       // if 1 in the first bracket then there will be one element to start with funders= new address[](0);
+      // if we want to transfer fund to whomever is calling the withdrawal function we wil do the
+      //following
+      msg.sender.transfer(address(this).balance) //here 'this' refers to the whole 'akrkFundMe' contract
+      // by using .balance we can get ethereum blockchain currency of this contract address

   }